 - Delivery by highly-trained, registered nurses who deliver skilled consultation and mentoring.

-- Nurses develop close, trusting relationships with the mother and her child.
+- Nurses develop close, trusting relationships with the parents and their child.

 - Strengths-based: an emphasis on client’s unique strengths and development of a positive vision and plan for their lives and the lives of their children.